Tenant Guide

 It is common for landlords to present a lease and ask tenants to sign right away.
 However, tenants should take time to review the document carefully.

-• Ask if you can take the lease home to review or if they can send you a copy.
+Ask if you can take the lease home to review or if they can send you a copy.

-• Read the entire lease, not just the first page.
+Read the entire lease, not just the first page.

-• Make sure you understand all deadlines, fees, and rules.
+Make sure you understand all deadlines, fees, and rules.

 4. Make Sure You Understand Every Term

-If something is unclear:
+If something is unclear, do not guess.

 • Do not assume something will be handled a certain way unless it is written in the lease.

-• Ask the landlord to explain it.
+• Ask the landlord to explain anything you do not understand.

 • Request clarification in writing if possible.